0xdomyz/dwopt/README.rst

 DWOPS - Datawarehouse Operator Python Package
 =============================================

-Have you ever felt how the interface between the database and the analytics environment is often unstreamlined?
+The interface between databases and the analytics environment can often be unstreamlined.
-Does one inefficiently read in millions of rows before doing anything, or running sql elsewhere and copy some CSVs around, or writing up some embedded sql in the middle of a python script?
+Does one read in millions of rows before doing anything, or run sql elsewhere and copy some CSVs around, or write up some embedded sql in the middle of a python script?

-**Dwops** helps by allowing frictionless running of sql codes & scripts, generation of simple sql query via code, and making & running of common summary queries & DDL/DML statement via template functions.
-It also automatically logs the sql used along the way.
+**Dwops** allows frictionless running of sql codes & scripts, generation of simple query via code, and making & running of common summary queries, DDL, DML statement via templates.
+It also logs the sql used along the way.

-All together, an Excel-pivot table like experience with large database tables could be achieved, take a look at the features & the walk through section for some examples.
+All together, for common usages, an Excel-pivot table or pandas dataframe like experience on large database tables could be achieved, see examples in the Features & the Walk Through section.

 .. end-of-readme-intro